|

 Veterans Day: This holiday honors everyone who has served in the military, whether or not they served in wartime or died in battle.

-We hope you'll join us for Memorial Day ceremony at 10 AM on Monday, May 27 in Durham's Memorial Park at the intersection of Main Street and Mill Road (in front of Clark's American Bistro).
+We hope you'll join us for a Memorial Day ceremony at 10 AM on Monday, May 27 in Durham's Memorial Park at the intersection of Main Street and Mill Road (in front of Clark's American Bistro).
 There will be a tribute to those who have made the ultimate sacrifice serving and protecting our country.
 Please join in to honor and remember.

 NEW HAMPSHIRE'S OFFICIAL STATE WAR MEMORIAL IS LOCATED IN...
 DURHAM -- AT THE UNH MEMORIAL UNION BUILDING